 - Symposium “Situating Organisms: Perspectives on 20th Century Biology” (organized by Sabina and Rachel Ankeny at the ISHPSSB Biennial Conference, Montreal, 5–10 July 2015)

 - Double Symposium “Data Practices in Biology and Biomedicine” (organized by Sabina at the SPSP Biennial Conference, Aarhus, 26–29 June 2015)

 - Presentation “Time in Boundary Infrastructures: On Speed and Collaboration in Social Media Research Networks” (Niccolò at the 5th International workshop on Infrastructures for HealthCare, Trento, 18–19 June 2015)

-- Presentation “Developing research information infrastructures: Some dimensions” (Niccolò at the Building a Neuroscience Community: Community modelling and data repositories workshop, Fondation Brocher, Geneva, 11–13 June 2015; the workshop report is also available)
+- Presentation “Developing research information infrastructures: Some dimensions” (Niccolò at the Building a Neuroscience Community: Community modelling and data repositories workshop, Fondation Brocher, Geneva, 11–13 June 2015)

 - Invited lecture “Making Open Science Sustainable in Low and Middle Income Countries” (Sabina at the 2015 GYA meeting in Montréal, 15–19 May 2015)

 - Invited lecture “Just a Game?
 Data Models in Plant Science” (Sabina at the Toy Models in the Sciences workshop, Munich, 8–9 May 2015)